-Being prepared for these types of events will make the difference.
+Being prepared for these types of events will make a difference.
 In my personal and professional experiences, it is extremely important to have a plan in place.
 Let me give you a personal example…in May of 2010, we had our second child.
 She is a beautiful girl (not that I’m biased or anything but see for yourself).
 There are many considerations that my wife and I needed to address.
-This included setting up her room, getting her health insurance, finding a nanny, and buying clothes (we had a son as a our first child, so the clothes thing may not always work for both children) just to name a few.
+This included setting up her room, getting her health insurance, finding a nanny or an au pair, we just need to figure out the au pair cost and make it work for our new routine, and buying clothes (we had a son as our first child, so the clothes thing may not always work for both children) just to name a few.
 While our daughter was a scheduled delivery, there always is a chance we’ll go to the hospital early so having a bag packed and ready to go along with someone to watch our son on speed dial is also necessary.

 I always advise clients to take the high road.
 While it feels good to create a scene and demand answers, it just doesn’t fix the problem.
 In fact, I had one client that after receiving two-weeks notice received a call from that employer asking her to come back after a month.
 It was because she treated the situation appropriately (and was told by her superiors as much).
 A pound of flesh is not worth anything at the end of the day.

 Sometimes we do not have this luxury of being able to anticipate something.
 That is for another day.